learn-academy-2023-charlie/week-5-assessment-cherrythefool/interview-questions.md

 1. What does calling super do in a Ruby class?

-Your answer:
+Your answer: Calling super in a Ruby class allows you to pass information/capabilities from a parent class into a child class

 Researched answer:

 2. What is a gem?

-Your answer:
+Your answer: A gem is a Ruby package manager!
+Different gems allow for different functionality.

 Researched answer:

 3. What is a relational database?
 Are there other kinds of databases?

-Your answer:
+Your answer: A relational database is a database which stores information based on how it relates to other information.

 Researched answer:

 4. What are primary keys?
 Why purpose does a primary key serve?

-Your answer:
+Your answer: A primary key is an identifier assigned to a class variable in Active Record/Rails.
+This automatically occurs, and can be used when creating associations to link different class instances.

 Researched answer:

 5. What are the five HTTP verbs?
 What is each verb's corresponding CRUD action?

-Your answer:
+Your answer: The five http verbs are post (corresponds with create), get (read), patch/repair (update) and destroy (delete)

 Researched answer: